Making deconstructed sushi shrimp stacks at home is an easy way to get the flavors of sushi without the fuss or special sushi making equipment.

 If using a rice cooker, place the Calrose (sushi) rice in the rice cooker with the recommended amount of water per manufacture’s recommendations.

-After the rice is done cooking add 1 Tbsp rice wine vinegar, 1 Tbsp sugar, and 1/4 tsp salt.
+After the rice is done cooking add 1 tablespoon rice wine vinegar, 1 tablespoon sugar, and ¼ teaspoon salt.
 Stir until just combined then keep warm until ready to use.
 I usually just let mine warm in the rice cooker until I’m ready to use it, or you can cook your shrimp while the shrimp cooks.
 That way everything is ready for assembly at the same time.

 What is Everything Sauce?